 PROLABELS™ is a database listing drugs with Clinical Outcomes Assessments (COA) labeling results, which were approved by two major health authorities: European Medicines Agency (EMA) and US Food and Drug Administration (FDA).

 The main objective of PROLABELS™ is to summarize all the evidence about COA results in the labeling of medical products for various disease areas, conditions, and manufacturers.

 PROLABELS™ provides a global picture of all the endpoints used to demonstrate the efficacy and other benefits of a product, if at least one COA is included in the label/EPAR study results.

-The database includes an in-depth description of the efficacy clinical studies including the design, the results obtained, and the COA information.
-You will learn which concept of interest was assessed and how the concept of interest was evaluated, in addition to a brief description of any instrument that was used.
+PROLABELS™ includes an in-depth description of the efficacy clinical studies including the design, the results obtained, and the COA information.
+You will learn which concept of interest was assessed and how the concept of interest was evaluated.

 FDA data: FDA publishes online reports for all drugs approved in the United States of America.
-All product labels of New Drug and Biological Approvals (i.e. NMEs, BLAs, revisions, efficacy supplements) are examined as soon as they are published on the FDA website.
-Additional information in the Medical Review is retrieved when necessary.
+All product labels of New Drug and Biological Approvals (i.e. NMEs, BLAs, revisions, efficacy supplements) are examined.

-Once COA results are identified in the label, the corresponding medical product is included in PROLABELS™.
-Then the record is completed by summarizing the following information in five sections.
+Once COA results are identified in the label, the corresponding medical product is described in PROLABELS™.
+For each medical product, information is summarized in five sections.